 We are now rated the #1 Disc Golf Course in the State of Ohio!

 The Disc Golf course is open to the public and free to play.
 After entering the Park from State Route 87 take the first road on the right.
-The beginning of this scenic course is marked by the kiosk, shown here to the left, where you can pick up General Information on Disc Golf and your course map, score card, and even a pencil.
+The beginning of this scenic course is marked by the kiosk, shown here to the left, where you can pick up General Information on Disc Golf, course map and score card.
 The first tee is a short walk as you follow the trail leading off to the right.
 The course is currently 18 holes with red, white and blue tees.
 Our course also features a playable island shot on hole #2 with floating bridge to reach the island.
 This wooded course works its way along the eastern edge of Pine Lake.
 Each hole is identified with a marker indicating the holes specifications and each has a beginner, intermediate, and advanced tee.
 If you do not have Disc Golf discs to enjoy this beautiful course you can rent a set from the Campground Check-In Station or purchase discs through the Friends of Punderson during our local leagues.
 The area Disc Golf Club, along with Friends of Punderson members plan several tournaments throughout the year.
 The Friends of Punderson have invested hundreds of hours to build and maintain this course – we hope you have fun playing!

 Current Event and League Information on Disc Golf Scene